spree/spree/guides/content/developer/tutorials/migration.markdown

 the taxon information column to do some product-specific fine tuning.

-The following code uses a list of (newline-separated) taxon descriptions- possibly using ‘A > B > C’ style of context to assign the taxons for a product.
+The following code uses a list of (newline-separated) taxon descriptions- possibly using 'A > B > C' style of context to assign the taxons for a product.
 Notice the use of *where.first_or_create*.

 <% ruby do %>
     # create outside of loop
-      main_taxonomy = Spree::Taxonomy.where(:name => ‘Products’).first_or_create
+      main_taxonomy = Spree::Taxonomy.where(:name => 'Products').first_or_create

     # inside of main loop
      the_taxons = []